mfumagalli/Copenhagen/Files/day1.md

 **IMPORTANT NOTE**: These commands are given as a mere example as, in practise, such analyses should be performed on larger genomic regions.

 Genotype probabilities can be used also to infer the structure of your population.
-For instance, in our example, they can used to assess whether PEL samples are indeed admixed.
+For instance, in our example, they can used to assess whether NAM samples are admixed or not.

 We can compute genetic distances as a basis for population clustering driectly from genotype probabilities, and not from assigned genotypes as we have seen how problematic these latters can be at low-depth.

 First, we compute genotype posterior probabilities jointly for all samples:
 ```
 # Assuming HWE, without filtering based on probabilities, with SNP calling
-$ANGSD/angsd -b $DATA/ALL.bamlist -ref $REF -out Results/ALL \
+$ANGSD/angsd -b $DATA/ALL.bams -ref $REF -out Results/ALL \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
-        -minMapQ 20 -minQ 20 -minInd 40 -setMinDepth 50 -setMaxDepth 200 -doCounts 1 \
+        -minMapQ 20 -minQ 20 -minInd 20 -setMinDepth 30 -setMaxDepth 120 -doCounts 1 \
         -GL 1 -doMajorMinor 1 -doMaf 1 -skipTriallelic 1 \
         -SNP_pval 1e-3 \
         -doGeno 8 -doPost 1